stevedatadog/katacoda-scenarios/synthetics-cicd/2-cicd/trigger-test.md

 The synthetics API opens the opportunity for custom test monitoring, triggering, and reporting.
 But working with it this way is not ideal for a lean, flexible, and easy to maintain pipeline.
 Fortunately, Datadog developed an open source CLI client to easily incorporate synthetic tests into CI/CD pipelines!

 ## Trigger The Test (The Easy Way)
 The Datadog CLI client is a Node Package Manager module called [@datadog/datadog-ci](https://www.npmjs.com/package/@datadog/datadog-ci).
 It's already installed in the lab, so you can start using it immediately.
-The client will read any file in the same directory named `<anything>.synthetics.json` for information about the tests it will run.
+To know which tests to run, the client will read any file in the same directory that has the filename suffix `.synthetics.json`.
 Start by creating one:

 1. In the terminal, create an empty file by running the command `touch /root/cicd/discounts.synthetics.json`{{execute}}
 1. Open the IDE and open the file you just created: `/root/cicd/discounts.synthetics.json`{{open}}